coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   Note that defined constants cannot be introduced when δ-expansion is required to expose the top variable or assumption.
-  A :token:`clear_switch` (even an empty one) immediately preceding an :token:`ident` is extended with that :token:`ident` if the identifier points to an existing context entry.
-As a consequence  by prefixing the :token:`ident` with ``{}`` one can *replace* a context entry.
+  A :token:`clear_switch` (even an empty one) immediately preceding an :token:`ident` is complemented with that :token:`ident` if the identifier is a simple proof context entry [#10]_.
+  As a consequence  by prefixing the
+  :token:`ident` with ``{}`` one can *replace* a context entry.
 ``>``
   pops every variable occurring in the rest of the stack.